AIRGAP StudioAIRGAP Studio

 Bridge's Style Guide tab includes built-in presets for KRDS (Korean Government Standard Design System).
 Both Standard and Extended presets are available, allowing you to automatically apply KRDS design tokens when building government websites.

-Yes, any extension compatible with the VS Code API can be used.
+Yes.
+VSCodium is compatible with the VS Code extension API, so extensions written against that API can be used.
 Since Airgap Studio runs offline, extensions cannot be installed directly from the marketplace — you'll need to install them manually via VSIX files.

 Due to the offline nature of air-gapped environments, automatic updates are not supported.
 Quarterly update installers are provided during your active license period and can be transferred into the secure network via USB.
 The installer automatically cleans up the previous installation for a smooth upgrade.